-Geylang Serai Ramadan Bazaar 2018 – Expect Crispy Chicken Rendang, Durian Churros And Okinawa Milk Tea In A Bucket
+Geylang Serai Ramadan Bazaar 2018 – 12 Unique Food From Satay Meatballs, Ondeh Ondeh Pancakes, Crispy Chicken Rendang, And Durian Churros

-The Geylang Serai Ramadan Bazaar, one of the biggest and the most anticipated pasar malam in Singapore, will be back from 12 May (Sat) to 14 June (Thurs).
+The Geylang Serai Ramadan Bazaar, one of the biggest and the most anticipated pasar malam in Singapore, is back from 12 May (Sat) to 14 June (Thurs).

-The bazaar will be spread out in a few areas, with most of the food stalls along Haig Road and the Malay Village area (12 May to 14 June) and in front of Tanjong Katong Complex (16 May to 14 June).
+The bazaar is spread out in a few areas, with most of the food stalls along Haig Road and the Malay Village area (12 May to 14 June) and in front of Tanjong Katong Complex (16 May to 14 June).

-With a theme of “Celebrating our kampung spirit”, the annual Hari Raya Light Up will feature 2.25km of light installations that incorporate icons symbolic of Malay tradition and history.
+With a theme of “Celebrating our kampung spirit”, the annual Hari Raya Light Up features 2.25km of light installations that incorporate icons symbolic of Malay tradition and history.
 You can also expect weekly performances for visitors to immerse in the Malay culture.

-There is anticipated over 800 stalls, selling traditional Hari Raya goodies like kuih tart, kuih bangkit, and instagrammable food such as durian churros, rainbow burgers, crispy rendang chicken (yes, thank you Masterchef), candyfloss burritos, poke bowls, fried durians, and rainbow ice-cream buns.
+There are over 800 stalls, selling traditional Hari Raya goodies like kuih tart, kuih bangkit, and instagrammable food such as durian churros, rainbow cheese toast, crispy rendang chicken (yes, thank you Masterchef), edible helium balloons, and many-things-in-buckets.

 While last year’s bazaar was all about Thai Iced Milk Tea, Unicorn-anything, and watermelon desserts, food stalls are churning out more innovative food items to attract the young crowd.